How to set effective goals for your small business

 Why small business goals matter more than ever

 The UK's small business landscape is competitive, and achieving success requires more than a great product or service.
-Setting goals provides the direction and motivation needed to grow.
+Setting short- and long-term goals gives you a sense of direction and the motivation needed to grow.

 Effective goals give you and your team (even if it's just you right now!) a sense of purpose, a way to measure progress and clear steps to get the results you want.

-Many small businesses struggle or fail because they lack well-defined goals that fit with their vision and mission.
+Many small businesses struggle or fail because they lack well-defined goals that fit with their vision and mission statement.
 Goal-setting is essential for staying on track and avoiding all the common pitfalls.

 Read on to learn how to map out actionable goals that will help you start strong and scale effectively.